Mellen Manor

 Short-term Care: Rehospitalizations

-This is the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-There is generally a correlation between keeping patients out of the emergency room and the overall quality of nursing home care.
+This is the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+There is typically a correlation between reduced hospitalizations and a nursing home's quality of short-term rehabilitation.